media-admin/janecka/wp-content/plugins/media-cleaner/readme.txt

 == Changelog ==

+= 6.3.1 (2022/03/15) =
+* Add: Do not rely on the Media Trash anymore (MEDIA_TRASH)!
+* Fix: Better support for WPBakery.
+* Add: Support for Google Web Stories.
+* Info: There is no need to add MEDIA_TRASH anymore :) You can remove it from your wp-config.php if you added it in there.
+* Info: I am working hard on Media Cleaner.
+If you want to give me some love and motivation, write a simple and nice review [here](https://wordpress.org/support/plugin/media-cleaner/reviews/?rate=5#new-post).
+Thank you so much! 💖

 = 6.3.0 (2022/02/20) =
 * Fix: When a Media entry is removed from Media Library, also remove it from the Issues in the Cleaner Dashboard.

 = 6.2.9 (2022/02/14) =
 * Update: Consider SVGs as images.

-= 6.2.8 (2022/01/28) =
 * Update: Support for WordPress 5.9.
-* Info: I am working hard on Media Cleaner.
-If you want to give me some love and motivation, write a simple and nice review [here](https://wordpress.org/support/plugin/media-cleaner/reviews/?rate=5#new-post).
-Thank you so much! 💖

 = 6.2.7 (2021/12/11) =
 * Add: Support for Jet Engine and its metaboxes and fields.